 A unique aspect of Texas is that given its size and geographical location, in its great diversity the state has every agro-ecological zone found in the developing world.
 With an agricultural research and/or extension presence in every county and agro-ecological zone, the Borlaug Institute is able to draw from, apply, and transfer expertise relevant to every part of the developing world’s agriculture sectors.
 Additionally Texas is one of a few states that has a coastline as well as shares an international border and thus, respectively, has expertise in coastal and marine science as well as in trans-boundary issues such as international disease vectors and food safety import/export concerns, among others.

 The Borlaug Institute is led by its Director, Dr. Elsa Murano, who previously served as U.S. Under Secretary of Agriculture for Food Safety, as Vice Chancellor of Texas A&M AgriLife, and as President of Texas A&M University.
 For several years she was a presidential appointee to the Board for International Food and Agricultural Development (BIFAD) which serves as an advisory board to the USAID Administrator.
-The Borlaug Institute has six sub-units:
+The Borlaug Institute has seven sub-units:

 |1.
 Office of Program Development||4.
 Office of International Training Programs|